kazabooboo/gizra.com/_posts/2012-12-19-drupal-node-js-pantheon-and-heroku.md

 };
 ```

 The first part tells Node.js module where the node.js server will live.
-In the above example its. will be ```http://localhost:5000```.
+In the above example it will be ``http://localhost:5000``.
 Same host different ports.

 The "backend" part tells the node.js server where our Drupal site is.
-The ```serviceKey``` is the secret code used by Drupal to communicate with the node.js server.
+The ``serviceKey`` is the secret code used by Drupal to communicate with the node.js server.
 In my example it’s also used as a special thank you for <strong>beejeebus</strong>, the module maintainer.
 Next, from the command line execute ```node server.js```.
 If you defined the URL and port correctly (pay extra attention to all those leading and trailing slashes!) you should see

 ```
 Started http server.
    info  - socket.io started